jinshan6677-spec/WhatsApp-11.19/src/managers/SESSION_BROWSERVIEW_README.md

 - **4.2**: Isolated browser session using Electron's partition API
 - **4.3**: Separate cookies, localStorage, IndexedDB, and Service Workers
 - **4.4**: Separate cache and browsing data
-- **4.5**: Independent proxy configuration per session
-- **8.1**: Proxy configuration with protocol, host, port, and authentication
-- **8.2**: Support for HTTP, HTTPS, and SOCKS5 protocols
-- **8.3**: Apply proxy settings only to specific account session
-- **8.4**: Update proxy settings for active sessions
-- **8.5**: Validate proxy connectivity

 ## Performance Considerations

 - Sessions are cached in memory to avoid repeated partition lookups
-- Proxy configurations are cached to enable quick reconfiguration
 - Login status is cached to reduce DOM queries
 - User data directories are created lazily (only when needed)

 ## Security Considerations

-- Proxy credentials are handled securely through Electron's webRequest API
 - Each session has complete isolation from other sessions
 - Session data is stored in separate directories with proper permissions
-- Proxy authentication headers are added only to proxy requests